Cjb00000/WarehouseRobotManagementWebApp/README.md

 This MERN (MongoDB, Express, React, Node.js) stack project is designed to manage robots, track delivery times, and monitor the number of packages delivered.
 The application allows users to **Create, Read, Update, and Delete (CRUD)** entries for robots and their associated delivery data.
 This project was developed to explore how data can optimize manufacturing and delivery processes.

+## Motivation

+I am interested in how access to continuous updated data can be used to allow multiple autonomous systems to cooperate better.
+There is no end to the data that could be communicated, and the benefits it can serve to their function.

 ## Features

 - **CRUD Operations**: Add, edit, update, and delete robot records.